MaRDI4NFDI/MetaExtractIng/README.md

 # metaExtractIng

-metaExtractIng is a tool for extracting important metadata from CSV, NetCDF, OpenDiHu and GROMACS files and storing it into a JSON-LD file, according to Metdata4ING **[Metadata4Ing](https://nfdi4ing.pages.rwth-aachen.de/metadata4ing/metadata4ing/)** ontology.
-This README provides instructions on how to run metaExtractIng and generate the desired jsonld file.
+metaExtractIng is a tool for extracting important metadata from CSV, NetCDF, OpenDiHu and GROMACS files and storing it into a JSON-LD file, according to **[Metadata4Ing](https://nfdi4ing.pages.rwth-aachen.de/metadata4ing/metadata4ing/)** ontology.
+This README provides instructions on how to run metaExtractIng and generate the desired JSON-LD file.

-## Installing `meta_extractIng` via package manager
+## Installing metaExtractIng via package manager
 Currently, you can download the package `meta_extractIng` via PyPI Test repository:

     pip install -i https://test.pypi.org/simple/ meta-extractIng